A Cardinality Minimization Approach to Security-Constrained Economic Dispatch: Difference-of-Convex Approximation

 Given a current point $f_{ij}^k$ at the $k$-th iteration, we approximate the latter function using its subgradient.

 where $v_{ij}^{k,n} \in \partial h(f_{ij}^k,\zeta_{ij}^n)$.
-We note that the approximation shown on the right-side is a linear function with some constant terms.
+We note that the approximation shown on the right-hand side is a linear function with some constant terms.
 Since minimizing without constant terms does not affect the solution of the problem, we discard the constant terms in the algorithm.
 Incorporating the linear approximation, we present Algorithm~\ref{alg:DCA} to solve the problem \eqref{prob:aCMP}.
+The algorithm computes iterates with decreasing objective values.
+We stop the algorithm when the relative difference between two consecutive objective values is within a prescribed value as shown in \cite{Lipp2015} and \cite{JaraMoroni2017}.